 Corey Red and Precise’s “Martyrz Anthem” was released in 2004 to pay tribute.

 D-Boy was also honored with the Legacy Lifetime Award at the 2015 Legacy Conference.
 Genie went up and spoke on behalf of the family.

 Where Danny’s story ends, Genie’s picks up.
 In part two of this article, we’ll discuss Genie’s transition to M.C.
 GeGee, sexism in the church, dealing with grief over the years, and returning to her art.
-Stay tuned!
+Read about that here!